Educational Policy Statement

 - registration fees of invited speakers.

-- For a period of 3 months around the dates of an IUBMB Congress or Conference, no event can be sponsored in the region covered by the Regional Organization other than events associated with the Congress or Conference.
+- For a period of 3 months around the dates of an IUBMB Congress, no event can be sponsored in the region covered by the Regional Organization other than events associated with the Congress.

-When making the application, the applicant must describe in some detail the nature and scope of the activity, the target audience and how the activity meets the goals of IUBMB Education.
+When making the application, the applicant must describe in some detail the nature and scope of the activity, the target audience and how the activity meets the goals of IUBMB Education and Training.
 Announcements of the activity must be sent for inclusion in the calendars of all IUBMB journals and the IUBMB website.

 All applications for funding must be made using the form that can be downloaded via the link below.
 The completed application should be submitted electronically to: